OsmosysSoftware/dev-standards/ci-setups/php-github.md

 Github provides [Github Actions](https://github.com/features/actions) that can be used to create [workflows](https://docs.github.com/en/actions/using-workflows/about-workflows) that can be used for performing coding standards checks for various programming languages, including PHP.

-This page will walk you through the steps of setting up a Github Action workflow for performing PHP codings standards checks with PHPCS and Phan for linting and analysis of code.
+This page will walk you through the steps of setting up a Github Action workflow for performing PHP coding standards checks with PHPCS and Phan for linting and analysis of code.

 ## Setting up Github Actions for project